 (g) Restore the affected mechanical and electrical systems to their original configurations or, if this is not possible, minimally to working order when an IID is removed.
 All severed wires must be permanently and safely reconnected and insulated.

-(h) Provide monthly reports to the Registrar on the status of its clients operators.
+(h) Provide monthly reports to the Registrar on the status of its clients.

 (i) Provide timely reports to the Registrar of any operator Lockout or IID Violations.